slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On decision making

 <!--
-- in the small matters trust the mind, in the large ones the heart. -- sigmund freud
-> *"The cost of being wrong is less than the cost of doing nothing."
--- Seth Godin*
-- indecision comes from not knowing what you want. they don't know what matters to them nor have found something larger then themselves to commit to.
-- everything is a trade-off.
-- a good decision is risking little for the opportunity to gain a lot. and vice-versa.
-“If there’s no alternative, there’s no problem.” -- James Burnham
-- for every complex problem there is an answer that is clear, simple, and wrong.
-- (kk) Don’t ever respond to a solicitation or a proposal on the phone.
-The urgency is a disguise.
-> *"My brother says to never make a big decision before you take a shower."*
-- Wait 48 hours before buying stuff
 > *"It’s a common belief that your first reaction is the most honest, but I disagree.
 Your first reaction is usually outdated.
 Either it’s an answer you came up with long ago and now use instead of thinking, or it’s triggering a knee-jerk emotional response to something that happened long ago."
 -- Derek Sivers*
 > *"Se não houvesse decisoes eramos todos iguais."
 -- António Simões*
-“If you have to take it or leave it, leave it.” -- Mike O’Neill “To beat the bureaucracy, make your problem their problem.” -- Marshall L. Smith “When you are on the bottom you can’t afford to look like you belong there.” -- Mike Downey “If they say they love you, trust their behavior.
-If they say they don’t love you, trust their words.” -- Dr. John H. Dickey “Millions long for immortality who do not know what to do with themselves on a rainy Sunday afternoon.” -- Susan Ertz “Don’t ask the barber whether you need a haircut.” -- Daniel S. Greenberg “The more crap you put up with, the more crap you are going to get.” -- K.C.
-Flory “There is no exception to the rule that everybody likes to be an exception to the rule.” -- Malcolm Forbes
+> *"The cost of being wrong is less than the cost of doing nothing."
+-- Seth Godin*
+> *"If there’s no alternative, there’s no problem."
+-- James Burnham*
+> *"Don’t ever respond to a solicitation or a proposal on the phone.
+The urgency is a disguise."
+-- Kevin Kelly*
+> *"In the small matters trust the mind, in the large ones the heart."
+-- Sigmund Freud*
+> *"If you have to take it or leave it, leave it."
+-- Mike O’Neill*
+> *"To beat the bureaucracy, make your problem their problem."
+-- Marshall L. Smith*
+> *"When you are on the bottom you can’t afford to look like you belong there."
+-- Mike Downey*
+> *"If they say they love you, trust their behavior.
+If they say they don’t love you, trust their words."
+-- Dr. John H. Dickey*
+> *"Millions long for immortality who do not know what to do with themselves on a rainy Sunday afternoon."
+-- Susan Ertz*
+> *"Don’t ask the barber whether you need a haircut."
+-- Daniel S. Greenberg*
+> *"The more crap you put up with, the more crap you are going to get."
+-- K.C.
+Flory*
+> *"There is no exception to the rule that everybody likes to be an exception to the rule."
+-- Malcolm Forbes*
+> *"Clear thinkers take feedback from reality, not society."
+-- Naval Ravikant*
+> *"The three big decisions: where you live, who you're with, and what you're doing."
+-- Naval Ravikant*
+> *"In the age of infinite leverage, judgement is the most important skill."
+-- Naval Ravikant*
+> *"Thinking is difficult.
+That's why most people judge."
+-- Carl Jung*
+> *"Clear thinking comes from having time to reflect and pursue your genuine intellectual curiosity."
+-- Naval Ravikant*
+> *"The only part you can't outsource is judgement."
+-- Naval Ravikant*

+> *"My brother says to never make a big decision before you take a shower."*
+- Wait 48 hours before buying stuff
+- for every complex problem there is an answer that is clear, simple, and wrong.
+- indecision comes from not knowing what you want. they don't know what matters to them nor have found something larger then themselves to commit to.
+- everything is a trade-off.
+- a good decision is risking little for the opportunity to gain a lot. and vice-versa.
 - people are punished for bad decisions and rarely rewarded for good decisions.
 - Ask yourself “does this decision require fast or slow thinking?”
 - Occam’s razor states that the simplest solution is usually correct.